A Markov Decision Process Framework for Efficient and Implementable Contact Tracing and Isolation

 \section{Extension to Fairness Constraints}

 Recall that we want the following fairness guarantees: for $V_1$, we want the number of quarantined people with label $\ell$ to be at most $B_\ell$ and for $V_2$, we want the number of expected infected people with label $\ell$ to be at most $a_\ell$ (assuming there exists a feasible solution).
-We can extend both of our algorithms to satisfy the first constraint and we can bound the amount \ALG{} violates the second constraint.
-Unfortunately, it is unclear how to get a similar guarantee for \Greedy{}.
+We can extend both of our algorithms to satisfy the first constraint and we can extend \ALG{} to satisfy the second constraint approximately.